DB11051998/Covid-19-visualization/README.md

 > Also try to highlight the current hotspots in the country and the spread on new cases.
 Use folium Maps

-I used selenium to extract tables from the dynamic website
+I used selenium to extract tables from the website